 Oxalic acid is another product that is even tougher on rust stains.
 You can generally purchase it from your local home improvement center or hardware store.
 Some concrete cleaners for rust stains have it as an ingredient.
 It may even come in a powder form which you mix with water to make a soupy paste.

 Apply the Oxalic acid to the stain and let it sit for 5 minutes before scrubbing.
 Be sure to rinse real well afterwards.
 Again, repeat if necessary.

 Another option is to use one of the concrete rust stain remover products that are available over the counter.
 You can see a whole list of some of these products here at Amazon.

 For the toughest of rust stains a mild solution of muriatic acid will work wonders, but you need to be careful when using it.
 We suggest a ratio of 10 parts water to 1 part acid to start.
 More isn’t always better in this regard unless you are preparing your concrete for a floor coating.
 If you mix it too strong right away it will etch the concrete which will make it look different from the surrounding concrete.

 For more instructions on how to use acid on concrete we suggest you read this post here.

 Removing old paint and sealers

-If followed correctly, you will find that this process of how to clean a garage floor is highly effective.
-It is generally thought of as the least desirable part of any floor project, but once done it will reward you with a nice clean surface for your coating of choice.
+If followed correctly, you will find that these methods of cleaning a garage floor are highly effective.
+It is generally thought of as the least desirable part of any floor project or garage cleaning chore, but once done it will reward you with a nice clean concrete floor that is free of dirt and stains.